 The Committee met on June 12, 1996, and unanimously recommended reducing the reporting burden for handlers who ship less than 10,000 tray equivalents per season.
-Such handlers, if they qualified with the committee, will no longer be required to complete biweekly inventory reports and will only be required to fill out a monthly shipment report twice per year.
+Such handlers, if they qualified with the Committee, will no longer be required to complete biweekly inventory reports and will only be required to fill out a monthly shipment report twice per year.

 Section 920.60 of the order authorizes the Committee, subject to the approval of the Secretary, to request information from handlers necessary to perform its duties under the order.
-Section 920.160(a) of the order's rules and regulations requires a report of shipments to be filed with the Committee by the fifth day of the month following such shipment, or such other later time established by the Committee.
+Prior to the effective date of the interim final rule. section 920.160(a) of the order's rules and regulations required a report of shipments to be filed with the Committee by the fifth day of the month following such shipment, or such other later time established by the Committee.
 This report is used to compile statistical information on shipments and to calculate assessments owed under the marketing order.
-Pursuant to § 920.160(b) each handler must file a Kiwifruit Inventory Shipment System (KISS) report on the fifth and twentieth day of each month.
+Pursuant to § 920.160(b) each handler had to file a Kiwifruit Inventory Shipment System (KISS) report on the fifth and twentieth day of each month.
 The information collected in the KISS report is used to track inventories of California kiwifruit and provide inventory statistics, in aggregate, to the industry.
-Both of these reports are also required under the authority of the California Kiwifruit Commission (State Commission), which administers a State program.
+Both of these reports are also required under the authority of the California Kiwifruit

+Commission (State Commission), which administers a State program.